What is “Zoning”?

 Every parcel of land within the City of Charlotte has an assigned zoning district.
 Each zoning district has a specific set of zoning regulations (rules) that determine how parcels of land may be used, including the size and location of buildings.
 In Charlotte, the UDO includes zoning regulations designed to implement the Charlotte Future 2040 Comprehensive Plan.

-The translated zoning districts that will go into effect on June 1, 2023, can be found in this linked map.
+The UDO zoning districts that were applied on June 1, 2023, can be found in this linked map.
+This map also shows the previous zoning under the old zoning ordinance.

 What is “Rezoning?”